create a custom pipeline loader

 py_dir=CWD

-explicitly need to pass your custom value to the API or to pype
+explicitly need to pass your custom value to the API or to pype, but you will

 still need to tell pypyr from which directory location to resolve it with